-Continuity: In the scene where Picard, Worf and Hawk are outside the ship and want to separate the transmitter dish from the hull, Picard must move a kind of tube out of an console and must turn it from a low to a high position.
+Continuity mistake: In the scene where Picard, Worf and Hawk are outside the ship and want to separate the transmitter dish from the hull, Picard must move a kind of tube out of an console and must turn it from a low to a high position.
 In one shot the tube is in the high position, in the next shot it is in the low position and then Picard pulls it out and turns it in the high position.

-Continuity: When Lilly and Jean Luc are arguing in the captain's ready room Jean Luc breaks the glass cabinet holding the gold models of the previous enterprises with one of the Phaser rifles.
+Continuity mistake: When Lilly and Jean Luc are arguing in the captain's ready room Jean Luc breaks the glass cabinet holding the gold models of the previous enterprises with one of the Phaser rifles.
 It only causes the gold model of the Enterprise D to spin 90 degrees on its hook.
 The next shot both the gold models of the Enterprise C and D are broken in half.

-Continuity: As the Enterprise crew walk towards Engineering for the first time, Worf senses the Borg awakening and yells "Ready phasers" before killing a Borg.
+Continuity mistake: As the Enterprise crew walk towards Engineering for the first time, Worf senses the Borg awakening and yells "Ready phasers" before killing a Borg.
 As that particular drone awakens, we can see it has a needle-like tool coming out of its eye sensor.
 But when Worf smashes it with his rifle, it has a blue lit-up eye sensor.
 Furthermore, this drone is seen many times during the following fight sequence after Worf has apparently killed it.